cclib/cclib/doc/sphinx/development.rst

 Here are some general guidelines for developers who are contributing code:

-* Run and review the unit tests (see below) before submitting a pull request
+* Run and review the unit tests (see below) before submitting a pull request.
-* There should normally not be more failed tests than before your changes
+* There should normally not be more failed tests than before your changes.
-* For larger changes or features that take some time to implement, `using branches`_ is recommended
+* For larger changes or features that take some time to implement, `using branches`_ is recommended.

 .. _`using branches`: https://help.github.com/articles/branching-out